 We stress the importance of local procurement.
-48 suppliers hired during the Reporting Period are local suppliers that efficiently lowered our carbon emission generated by transportation.
+36 suppliers (2017: 48 suppliers) hired during the Reporting Period are local suppliers that efficiently lowered our carbon emission generated by transportation.
 We determine procurement prices according to the monthly price fluctuation in order to control supply costs and achieve the best economic and environmental efficiency.